 The Rheinsteig trail runs along the right bank of the river Rhine between Bonn, Koblenz and Wiesbaden leading to forests, vineyards and spectacular views.
 This exceptionally well sign-posted and closely networked trail offers the opportunity to explore the landscape and culture of Germany in all its comparatively undiscovered glory.

-£599 per person for each section based on 2 people sharing
+£695.00 per person for each section based on 2 people sharing (April and October)

 When to Go:

-Daily (subject to accommodation availability) March to November
+Daily (subject to accommodation availability) April to end of October

 Many brilliant views of the Rhine Valley to Bingen, where the river Nahe flows into the Rhine.
 A walk through the artificial tunnel passage of the Zauberhöhle (magic cave) is followed by the steep descent to Assmannshausen by the river before ascending again.
 Narrow and rocky paths lead you along the slopes of the Rhine Valley, crossing small valleys before having another classic view at the Drei-Burgen-Blick viewpoint (“Three Castles View”).
 A steep descent down to Lorch, where a single row of houses lines up along the bank of the Rhine for over three kilometres.